Classic Bites: Short Reviews

 Classic Bites: Afterschool is available to rent or buy.

 Taking a clear lead from Michael Haneke’s Benny’s Video, and equally reflecting the turbulence of teenage life seen in Gus Van Sant’s early work.
 Antonio Campos’ Afterschool smartly updates the VHS discussions of Haneke’s 1992 film for the YouTube generation.
 While at the same time reflecting on the mental health impact of young people who feed on an online world, without the maturity to navigate the scenes reaching their young eyes.
-Here, Campos dissection of online media is wrapped in the isolation and paranoia of a boarding school, where public image trumps any desire to understand the psychological needs of students.
-The resulting journey, uncomfortable as the narrative explores the boundaries between compassion and indifference.
-The young people at the heart of the story, both the manipulated and manipulators of their modern world.
+Here, Campos’ dissection of online media is wrapped in the isolation and paranoia of a boarding school, where public image trumps any desire to understand the psychological needs of students.
+The resulting journey is uncomfortable as the narrative explores the boundaries between compassion and indifference.
+Here the young people at the heart of the story, are the manipulated and manipulators of their modern world.

 READ MORE: CLASS OF 1984